jul-ee/jul-ee/README.md

 - Computer Science graduate from PK National University
 - Focused on data analysis for **better user experience**
-- Sharing insights through technical articles on &nbsp;[🔗jul-ee.log](https://velog.io/@jul-ee/posts)
+- Sharing insights through technical articles on &nbsp;[🔗 jul-ee.log](https://velog.io/@jul-ee/posts)
 <!--
 - On a mission to turn complex data into clear, user-centered insights -->